 The H&S pattern is pretty easy to spot on any time frame.
 Therefore, it’s useful for day traders and swing traders or even long term investors.

 The head and shoulders pattern has 4 components.
 The left shoulder, head, right shoulder and neckline.

 After a long bullish trend, price rises to a peak then falls to form a trough.
 This is the left shoulder.
 Price rises again.
 This time much higher than the first peak.
 Then price falls again.
 This forms the head.

 The right shoulder is another rise in price followed by a decline again.
 The line that connects the two shoulders is the neckline.
 The neckline is a key support level.
 One that is usually broken on this bullish to bearish reversal pattern.

 This chart for ASNA shows two H&S patterns.
-The first one completed and opened with a gap down.
+The first one was completed and opened with a gap down.
 It started to head back up creating another head and shoulders pattern.
 This again broke back down.

 Volume and Neckline Break

 For h&s patterns to be confirmed the uptrend needs to be broken.
 This reverse doesn’t happen until the neckline support has been broken.

 It should be a convincing breakdown.
 It needs volume to make that happen.
 Volume actually plays an important role in all aspects of this pattern.
 Ideally, volume would be pretty high during the formation of the left shoulder.
 It doesn’t always happen this way though.

 The decrease in volume then the formation of the head act together as a warning sign.
 The next warning sign occurs when volume increases during the decline from the peak of the head.

 It then decreases as the right shoulder forms.
 You get final confirmation when the volume increases during the fall of the right shoulder.
 That’s when you get the neckline break.